itachi791/ML_Practicals/README.md

-email.csv file is too large.
+email.csv file is too large that's why only code is uploaded.

 Download it from kaggle